Who Can File a Wrongful Death Claim in Allentown, PA?

 Punitive Damages

 In most wrongful death lawsuits, the claimants seek the damages listed above.
 However, in some cases, this third type of damage comes into play.
-While economic and non-economic damages are intended to recoup the family for their losses, punitive damages are intended to punish the defendant and dissuade them and others from exhibiting the same negligent behavior.
+While economic and non-economic damages are intended to recoup the family for their losses, punitive damages are intended to punish the and dissuade them and others from exhibiting the same negligent behavior.
 These damages are only awarded in particularly reckless or negligent wrongful death claims.

 How Long Do You Have To File a Wrongful Death Lawsuit?

-Allentown wrongful death claims have a statute of limitations or a deadline for when the family has to file the lawsuit.
+Allentown wrongful death claims have a or a deadline for when the family has to file the lawsuit.
 Pennsylvania’s statute of limitations for all personal injury cases is two years.
 This means the family member has two years to file their wrongful death claim.
 After two years, the family may lose the ability to recover damages, so don’t delay choosing wrongful death lawyers.

 For this reason, it’s important to move fairly quickly in wrongful death claims.
 Working with an experienced wrongful death attorney is a great way to ensure you meet all deadlines and don’t forfeit your right to financial compensation.